Platoon Formation in a Mixed Traffic Environment: A Model-Agnostic Optimal Control Approach: Simulation results

 \section{Simulation results}

-To evaluate the performance of the proposed control framework, we adopt two widely applied car-following models, namely, the optimal velocity model (OVM) \cite{bando1995dynamical} and the intelligent driver model (IDM) \cite{treiber2013traffic}, to represent the predecessor-follower coupled dynamics (Fig. \ref{fig:problem_formulation}) of each HDV $i\in \mathcal{N}_{\text{HDV}}$.
-Our decision for choosing the OVM and IDM car-following model stems from the fact that (a) they implement explicit and implicit equilibrium speed-headway function, respectively, presenting our proposed model-agnostic control framework with broader challenge, and (b) both of these models satisfy the eligibility conditions in \eqref{eq:candidate_cfm_1}-\eqref{eq:candidate_cfm_3} \cite{wilson2011car}.
+To evaluate the performance of the proposed control framework, we adopt the optimal velocity model (OVM) \cite{bando1995dynamical} and the intelligent driver model (IDM) \cite{treiber2013traffic} to represent the predecessor-follower coupled dynamics of each HDV $i\in \mathcal{N}_{\text{HDV}}$.
 One of the simplest forms of the OVM car-following model \cite{bando1995dynamical} is given as

 where $\delta_i(t):= \Delta p_i(t) - s_i(t)$, and $\alpha$, $V_i(\delta_i(t),s_i(t))$ and $v_d$ denote the control gain representing the driver's sensitivity coefficient, the equilibrium speed-headway function and the desired speed of the roadway, respectively.
 The IDM car-following model \cite{treiber2013traffic} for HDV $i\in\mathcal{N_{\text{HDV}}}$ has the following structure